Deerwood Auditorium: Origin

 Village officials had been discussing building a community hall in 1933, but during the Great Depression, the town was strapped for cash.
 Beriah Magoffin Jr., a local resident, secured an option on a lot occupied by the Hilyar Oil Station.
 He donated it to the village for the auditorium.
 He had also bought a building from the Evergreen Mining Company located at the Meacham Mine.
 The structure could be dismantled and its materials used for a new building.

-There was however still a need for funds to actually build the structure.
-Fortunately President Franklin D. Roosevelt had launched federal programs to build lasting infrastructure improvements while providing employment and economic relief.
-In a special session on October 9, 1934, the Deerfield Village Council met with Fred Pfeifer, the supervising architect of the State Emergency Relief Administration (SERA), to discuss the construction of the building.
+There was however, still a need for funds to actually build the structure.
+Fortunately, President Franklin D. Roosevelt had launched federal programs to build lasting infrastructure improvements while providing employment and economic relief.
+In a special session on October 9, 1934, the Deerwood Village Council met with Fred Pfeifer, the supervising architect of the State Emergency Relief Administration (SERA), to discuss the construction of the building.

 The auditorium was designed by Carl H. Buetow, who had worked for a while under Clarence H. Johnston, Sr., a notable civic architect in Minnesota.
 Many local materials were used in an effort to save on costs.
 In particular, local men collected nearly 800 tons of fieldstone for the facing of the building.
 Some material, such as brick, was salvaged from the old Meacham Mine building.